mauriciovigolo/file-matcher/README.md

 * Possibility to use globs for filename patterns.
 * Search by file attributes as modified date, birth date and/or file size, using predicate operators: Equal, NotEqual, GreaterThen, LessThan.
 * Optionally it's possible to refine the search by using a RegExp to match the file content.
-* FileMatcher inherits from Node's EventEmitter, so it's possible to catch events like entering the search directory, file matched, content match processing percentage.
+* FileMatcher inherits from Node's EventEmitter, so it's possible to catch events like entering the search directory, file matched, content match processing ratio.
 * Written in Typescript.
 * Compatible with ES5 and further.